bvbohnen/X3_Customizer/Documentation.md

       Change the capacity of storage docks: equipment docks, trading posts, etc.

-      player_factor:
+      * player_factor:
-          Multiplier for player docks.
+        - Int, multiplier for player docks.
 Vanilla default is 3.
-      npc_factor:
+      * npc_factor:
-          Multiplier for npc docks.
+        - Int, multiplier for npc docks.
 Vanilla default is 1.
-      hub_factor:
+      * hub_factor:
-          Multiplier for the Hub.
+        - Int, multiplier for the Hub.
 Vanilla default is 6.

  * Set_Global